stoicsapien1/ISI-Kolkata-Placement-Interview-Questions/index.md

 ![SQC AND OR UNIT (4)](https://github.com/user-attachments/assets/6de76c8d-3f4f-4230-867d-1161710138d1)

 Welcome to the Placements Interview Xperience for ISI Kolkata!
-This site is dedicated to helping students prepare for placement interviews by providing a comprehensive collection of interview questions from various companies visiting our campus.
+This site is dedicated to helping students prepare for placement interviews by providing a comprehensive collection of interview questions from various companies visiting our campus.📉📊

 ## Academic Programmes